Lay it to Heart

 There is a difference in the Hebrew and Greek for all of the names.
 Either the names should be as close to the original language as possible or they should be as close to the most common translation as possible.
 To use both methods is wrong.

-Acre is a Paraphrase
+Acre is a paraphrase

 The word "acre" as used in the KJV is an approximation.
 It is not an actual translation.
 The word is found twice.
 In 1 Samuel 14:14 acre is from "ma'anah" (Strong's 4618) that represents a depression or tilling.
 Isaiah 5:10 uses the word "tsemed" (Strong's 6776) which means a yoke or team, and hence, the amount of land which a yoke could plow in a day.
 An acre is a unit of measure that came about in different place and time from the Bible.
 The Hebrews did not have acres.
 This is actually a paraphrase.